- Why should my business give via Work for Good rather than giving direct to charities?

 We encourage businesses to give visibly, and talk about their giving with pride.
 It’s good for your business, and can also inspire and engage others to do likewise.

-Display the Work for Good mark with pride - on your email footers, on your website, on your proposals, on your van.
-It's a great way to start a conversation about how you're giving.
+Display the Work for Good mark wherever your customers will see it - on your email footers, on your website, on your proposals, on your van.
+It's a great way to start a conversation about how you're giving back.

 You can download digital or print files of the Work for Good mark here